Exploring Blockchain Interoperability: Solutions and Key Challenges

 Cross-authentication in blockchain interoperability refers to the process of verifying the authenticity and validity of transactions and data across diverse blockchain networks using a separate blockchain as a bridge.
 This is typically facilitated by a third-party blockchain solution known as a notary or other methods such as token bridges or side chains.

 In the notary method of cross-authentication, the notary verifies transactions on one chain and relays the information to another chain.
+Cryptographic proofs are used to ensure the integrity and authenticity of cross-chain transactions, providing cryptographic guarantees that the data being transferred is valid and secure.
 The two main types of notaries that can be used for cross-authentication include single-signature and multi-signature notaries.
 While single-signature notaries collect event data from the source chain and validate it without relying on other nodes, multi-signature notaries require cross-chain transactions to be verified by the majority of nodes before they are transmitted.

 Oracles